blaze/blaze/docs/source/tutorials.rst

   >>> print(blz)
   [1 2 3]

-It is possible to force a type in a given array.
+It is possible to force the type when creating the array.
 This allows a broader selection of types on construction:

 .. doctest::